 Who Hires Accountants?

-Many companies are large enough and complex enough to require the ongoing expertise of an in-house accountant.
-As an accountant, you may find yourself working for a manufacturing firm, a hospital, a bank, an insurance company, or a brokerage firm.
-Accountants are also employed by federal government agencies such as the Internal Revenue Service (IRS), Federal Bureau of Investigation (FBI), Securities and Exchange Commission (SEC), and the Government Accountability Office (GAO).
+Many companies are sufficiently large and complex to require the ongoing expertise of an in-house accountant.
+As an accountant, you may find yourself working for a manufacturer, hospital, bank, insurance company, brokerage firm, or any one of the many other types of businesses.
+Accountants are also employed by U.S. government agencies such as the Internal Revenue Service (IRS), Federal Bureau of Investigation (FBI), Securities and Exchange Commission (SEC), and the Government Accountability Office (GAO).
 State government agencies and large not-for-profit organizations also hire accountants.

 Tasks and Responsibilities

-Being proficient in matters of finance and accounting is just one dimension of being a successful accountant.
-Employers know this, and will prefer to hire an accountant who, in addition to demonstrating excellent accounting skills, also possesses the following traits:
+Being proficient in finance and accounting is just one dimension of being a successful accountant.
+Therefore, an employer strives to hire an accountant who, in addition to demonstrating excellent accounting skills, also possesses the following traits:

 Some accountants are generalists, while others prefer to specialize in a given area.
-For example, if you are hired as a cost accountant (or cost accounting manager) for a manufacturing company, you might supervise several cost accounting clerks who work with you to calculate the costs of products manufactured, prepare cost estimates for potential sales of new products, and monitor the cost of raw materials, labor, and overhead.
+For example, if you are hired as a cost accountant (or cost accounting manager) at a manufacturing company, you might supervise several cost accounting clerks who calculate the costs of products manufactured, prepare cost estimates for potential sales of new products, and monitor the cost of raw materials, labor, and overhead.

-Or, you might be responsible for analyzing a large corporation's general ledger account balances and preparing financial statements that comply with generally accepted accounting principles.
-As such, you would supervise accounts payable clerks and payroll clerks.
-For this type of accounting, your title might be general ledger accountant, chief accountant, corporate accountant, accounting manager, or corporate controller.
+Or, you might be responsible for maintaining the general ledger and preparing financial statements that comply with generally accepted accounting principles.
+In this role you might supervise an accounts payable clerk and payroll clerk, and your title might be general ledger accountant, chief accountant, corporate accountant, accounting manager, or corporate controller.

-The larger and more complex a company is, the more numerous and varied will be the accountants that are on the staff, with titles such as internal auditor, coordinator of profit plans and budgets, researcher of accounting and tax issues, financial analyst, or tax accountant.
+At larger and more complex companies, some accountants may have titles such as internal auditor, coordinator of profit plans and budgets, researcher of accounting and tax issues, financial analyst, or tax accountant.

 Annual Salary Range